danwilliams/rustmark/README.md

 ### What about GitHub Pages?

-[GitHub Pages](https://pages.github.com) is a great way to host static content, and it is very easy to use.
+[GitHub Pages][] is a great way to host static content, and it is very easy to use.
 However, not everyone uses or wants to use GitHub, and there are constraints on the free accounts that may not make it the ideal choice for some people.
-There are also limitations on the amount of customisation that can be performed, and it is not possible to do anything dynamic, as ultimately it is based on [Jekyll](https://jekyllrb.com).
+There are also limitations on the amount of customisation that can be performed, and it is not possible to do anything dynamic, as ultimately it is based on [Jekyll][].

 ### Why not Jekyll, or Hugo, or one of the other static site generators?

 There are many, many static site generators available, and each has their pros and cons.
-[Jekyll](https://jekyllrb.com), being written in Ruby, is not very performant.
-[Hugo](https://gohugo.io) is written in Go, and is very fast, but it is not the easiest to customise.
-[Gatsby](https://www.gatsbyjs.com) is written in JavaScript, and is very customisable, but it is also very complex, heavily dependent upon React, and requires a lot of dependencies.
-They are just some of the most popular and widely-known systems. [mdBook](https://rust-lang.github.io/mdBook) is perhaps a close contender, and Rust-based, but it still has critical differences.
+[Jekyll][], being written in Ruby, is not very performant.
+[Hugo][] is written in Go, and is very fast, but it is not the easiest to customise.
+[Gatsby][] is written in JavaScript, and is very customisable, but it is also very complex, heavily dependent upon React, and requires a lot of dependencies.
+They are just some of the most popular and widely-known systems. [mdBook][] is perhaps a close contender, and Rust-based, but it still has critical differences.

 Each system has had key decisions made about it which differentiate it from the